intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Edge Cloud.md

 # Edge Cloud
 ---

-The Edge cloud provides gateway for edge devices to connect and publish data to the cloud, and for managed services to be provided at the edge.
+The Edge cloud gateway allows edge devices to connect and publish data to the cloud, and for managed services to be provided at the edge.

 It provides the following features: